WOOD ID POSTER:

 botanical name uncertain

-I find those two species to be indistinguishable.
+In any event, I find those two species (if they are indeed separate species) to be indistinguishable.
 This is a very distinctive, rare, and expensive wood.
 It looks somewhat like zebrawood but is almost always trivially easy to distinguish from it.

 When I started this site, I was only aware of Zygia racemosa as marblewood and I did not list any botanical name with the pics, so now there are numerous pics here with no botanical name that are all PROBABLY Zygia racemosa.
 Others are as specified with the pics.